Ring Frequently Asked Questions

 Yes, we offer our engagement and anniversary rings without the diamonds on special order should you wish to have an heirloom diamond or other gemstone set in it by your local jeweler.
 Please indicate the size and cut of the diamond or gemstone when you order so we may send the ring with the correct crown.
 The rings we offer without diamonds are:

 We sell the rings listed above without stones but, as a matter of policy, we cannot set customers’ stones.
-We suggest that when you wish to have a special stone set in one of our rings, you purchase the stone from a local jeweler.
-He can then set the stone in the ring for you.
+We suggest that when you wish to have a special stone set in one of our rings, you purchase the ring from us and the stone from a local jeweler.
+Your local jeweler can then set the stone in the ring for you.
 A jeweler carefully selects stones such as emeralds, which often have flaws, if he is going to mount them.
 Stones which are more likely to break in setting tend to gravitate to the loose-stone retail market.

 Our rings are not available in platinum.
 The Celtic Wedding bands are too intricate and heavily pierced to be cast successfully in platinum.
 The platinum metal would crack during cooling where it is restrained by the mold.

-The Celtic Wedding Ring, Double Helix Wedding Band and Trinity Ring are available in sterling silver.
-The Everlasting Love Ring, Claddagh Ring and Tlingit Trade Rings are also available in sterling silver.
+The Celtic Wedding Ring and Double Helix Wedding Band are available in sterling silver.
+The Never Ending Hearts Ring and Tlingit Trade Rings are also available in sterling silver.
 While silver does not wear so well as 14 kt. gold, these robust rings will give good service.
 The engagement rings we offer are not available in silver since silver will not stand up to the long usage expected of these bands.

 Please allow 3 or 4 weeks for shipment of our gold rings.
 In order to provide rings at the best possible prices to our customers, we do not keep extensive inventory of the gold rings we offer.
 The majority of the rings we sell are crafted by our local manufacturing jeweler after we receive the order.
 To check on the expected delivery time of a specific ring, place the desired ring in your shopping cart where the availability will be given.
 (The ring can easily be removed from the shopping cart if desired.)